Melvyn Doremus

-Melvyn Doremus (born 29 October 1996) is a professional footballer who plays as a midfielder for Championnat National 2 club Chambly.
+Melvyn Doremus (born 29 October 1996) is a professional footballer who plays as a midfielder for Championnat National 1 club Lusitanos Saint-Maur.
 Born in France, he plays for the Benin national team.

 International career

 Doremus was first called up to the Benin national team in November 2019 for a game against Sierra Leone, but did not play.
 He made his international debut on 2 September 2021 in a World Cup qualifier against Madagascar, a 1–0 away victory.
 He started and played the full game.